 - 9.15 This policy gives effect to Core Strategy policy CS1, which sets a target for achieving renewable or low carbon energy sources in major development.
-It builds on national policy in the National Planning Policy Framework with the aim being of contributing to the Government's zero carbon economy. which states that planning plays a key role in supporting the delivery of renewable and low carbon energy. - 9.16 Given the acknowledged vulnerability of the region to the effects of climate change and the projected levels of development Ipswich will be required to accommodate, the Council considers it reasonable to require new developments above the given threshold to provide a minimum of 15% of energy demand from renewable or low carbon sources, to help achieve national targets of zero carbon homes by 2016 (public sector buildings by 2018 and non-residential buildings by 2019).14.
-The Planning and Energy Act 2008 allows planning authorities to require a proportion of energy used in development in their area to be energy from renewable or low carbon sources in the locality of the development. - 9.17 The policy is worded to permit a reasonable degree of flexibility to developers as to how the requirement may be met.
+It builds on national policy in the National Planning Policy Framework with the aim being of contributing to the Government's zero carbon economy. - 9.16 Given the acknowledged vulnerability of the region to the effects of climate change and the projected levels of development Ipswich will be required to accommodate, the Council considers it reasonable to require new developments above the given threshold to provide a minimum of 15% of energy demand from renewable or low carbon sources, to help achieve national targets of zero carbon homes by 2016 (public sector buildings by 2018 and non-residential buildings by 2019).
+11 - 9.17 The policy is worded to permit a reasonable degree of flexibility to developers as to how the requirement may be met.
 In this regard, energy from either renewable or low-carbon technologies and from sources that are either on- site or off-site in the locality of the proposed development, could be considered acceptable.
 The design of such developments should allow for the export of electricity back to the grid (i.e. 'feed in'). - 9.18 The policy also provides for some flexibility where it can be clearly demonstrated that achieving the required percentage provision of renewable or low-carbon energy would not be either technically feasible or financially viable in the light of such considerations as site constraints, other planning requirements, development costs, and the prevailing market conditions at the time.
 In such circumstances the Council may agree to a lower percentage provision being achieved where the introduction of additional energy efficiency measures (i.e. additional to those required under the relevant Code for Sustainable Homes or BREEAM requirements as set out in policy DM1 such as passive house design or other inbuilt energy efficiency measures) to achieve an equivalent reduction in carbon emissions.

-14 The Government is currently looking at the definition of what zero carbon is.
+11 The Government is currently looking at the definition of what zero carbon is.